UMM-CSci-3601/3601-lab4-mongo/CODE_QUALITY_CHECKS.md

 Code analysis tools can help make sure that at least a variety of automatic checks happen on each pull request (PR).
-Then if a PR would introduce a problem or in some other way "lower" the quality of the code, everyone would know it and have a chance to address it before that PR is merged in.
+Then if a PR would introduce a problem or in some other way lower the quality of the code, everyone would know it and have a chance to address it before that PR is merged in.

 Badges also provide a nice visual indication of the health of the code base.
-This can be useful for getting a quick sense of the state of the project, as well as "advertising" that you care about quality and are making an effort to maintain the quality of your codebase.
+This can be useful for getting a quick sense of the state of the project, as well as advertising that you care about quality and are making an effort to maintain the quality of your codebase.

 There are quite a few code analysis tools out there; we're using two